When Homogeneous Systems Meet Dissipation and Disorder: Non-equilibrium Steady-State, topological phase transition, and Wigner Distribution

-Previous work has shown that bond dissipation can induce an extended-to-localized state transition in Fibonacci quasicrystals \cite{Wang}.
-Observing that these dissipation-induced localized states exhibit edge localization characteristics, we are motivated to investigate whether bond dissipation can induce edge states in topological insulators.
-The relevant bond dissipation Lindblad operator is given by \cite{bond_1,bond_2,bond_3,bond_4}
+Previous work has shown that bond dissipation can induce a delocalized-to-localized state transition in quasiperiodic mosaic model \cite{Wang}.
+Observing that these dissipation-induced localized states exhibit edge localization characteristics, we are motivated to investigate whether bond dissipation can induce edge states in topological insulators even if the system is initially in the topological trivial phase.
+The relevant bond dissipation Lindblad operator $L_{n}$, constructed following Refs.\cite{bond_1,bond_2,bond_3,bond_4}, is given by

-where the dissipation acts on a pair of neighboring sites $n$ and $n+\ell$ and $\gamma$ is the dissipation strength.
-Then, the dynamical evolution of the density matrix $\rho$ is governed by the following Lindblad master equation